-- If you’re trying to connect a Google Nest Protect, make sure your router supports IPv6.
+- If you want to connect a Google Nest Protect, make sure your router supports IPv6.
 Your Nest Protect uses an IPv6 address to communicate and set up connections with other Nest Protects.

 Occasionally, you may need to add a Wi-Fi access point to extend the range of your Wi-Fi network so your Nest products can connect to the internet.

-We recommend using a range extender from the same manufacturer as your router.
+It's recommended to use a range extender from the same manufacturer as your router.
 Generally speaking, products from the same brand will work better together.
-If you can’t use the same brand, contact the manufacturer for recommended extender settings that will work with your router.

 - Set the new access point to work in bridge mode.
 Aside from that, the basic settings such as password and encryption should be same as your existing router.